Building The 10/22 Into A Custom 22LR Survival Rifle

 For noise mitigation, we chose the Yankee Hill Machine Stinger Suppressor.
 It is easy to install on the Tac-Hammer barrel by removing the factory compensator.
 The rifle is not “Hollywood quiet”, but does sound similar to a pellet gun.
 Suppressed shooting is a good way to help protect your hearing during target practice and can really make a difference with new shooters who need to focus on the fundamentals.
 It especially makes sense during a survival situation when you might have to shoot in less than ideal situations, such as your own backyard.

 We nailed down a few things along the way during building a 10/22 takedown into an excellent survival rifle.
 The first is that there is a place for the ten round mag, even in a world with factory 25 round magazines.
-More rounds on tap is always nice, but a flush fitting magazine is easier to carry around.
+More rounds on tap are always nice, but a flush-fitting magazine is easier to carry around.
 Second, takedowns can be more sensitive to sling pressure than regular rifles.
 This certainly is not a deal killer and worth the tradeoff for a rifle that will easily fit into a carry bag.
 But, It is something to be aware of if you’re shooting with a hasty sling.
 Finally, ammo choice can have a big effect on accuracy, even with a tricked out 22LR.
-This does not mean that you have to buy hand micrometered match grade rounds imported from Europe.
+This does not mean that you have to buy hand micrometered match-grade rounds imported from Europe.
 But, after building a 10/22, trying out one box each of four or five different loads before stocking up will pay off.